Management of migraine: Migraine treatment for children

-Other Interventions
+Other interventions

 Occipital nerve stimulation may be effective but has the downsides of being cost-expensive and has a significant amount of complications.

 There is modest evidence for the effectiveness of non-invasive neuromodulatory devices, behavioral therapies and acupuncture in the treatment of migraine headaches.
 There is little to no evidence for the effectiveness of physical therapy, chiropractic manipulation and dietary approaches to the treatment of migraine headaches.
 Behavioral treatment of migraine headaches may be helpful for those who may not be able to take medications (for example pregnant women).

 A PCORI systematic review released in September 2024 evaluated the viability of behavioral interventions for migraine prevention and found that all of or some combination of CBT, relaxation training, and education could yield positive outcomes for reducing the frequency of migraines on the scale of migraine days per month.
-The reduction with these non-pharmaceutical, non-surgical interventions was estimated to be about 1 migraine day/month which met the minimum clinical significance threshold.
+The reduction with these non-pharmaceutical, non-surgical interventions was estimated to be about 1 migraine day/month, which met the minimum clinical significance threshold.
 The study also discovered that mindfulness-based stress reduction (MBSR) can potentially reduce the level of disability caused by migraines more than by providing education.
 Furthermore, the study found that cognitive behavioral therapy combined with relaxation training may lead to a higher frequency of migraine attacks compared to propranolol, but it might also result in improved quality of life.
-Studies have not sufficiently proven notable effects of behavioral interventions being administered through telehealth compared to inactive control.
+Studies have not sufficiently proven notable effects of behavioral interventions being administered through telehealth compared to inactive controls.
+The review also found limited and inconsistent evidence that behavioral interventions may reduce the use of acute migraine medications.